Andrew Betts

-Andrew Richard Betts (born 11 May 1977) is a British former professional basketball player.
-He played most of his career in Europe despite being drafted into the NBA.
+Andrew Richard Betts (born 11 May 1977) is a British retired basketball player who played professionally in Spain, Italy, Greece, and Ukraine.

 College career

 After starting his career as a junior youth club player with the Leicester Riders, Betts played college basketball at C.W.
 Post Campus of Long Island University, from 1994 to 1997, and also later at Long Beach State University, from 1997 to 1998.
 He averaged 18.7 points and 10.1 rebounds per game, as a senior at Long Beach State.

 Professional career

-Betts was selected in the 1998 NBA draft, by the Charlotte Hornets, in the second round, with the 50th overall draft pick.
-Betts started his pro club career with Fortitudo Bologna, in the Italian A League, in the 1998–99 season at the outset of a successful European career that culminated in winning the EuroCup in 2006 with Spanish side Joventut Badalona and national league titles in Greece with AEK Athens and in Spain with Real Madrid.
+Betts was selected in the second round of the 1998 NBA draft by the Charlotte Hornets with the 50th overall draft pick.
+He never appeared in the NBA.

+Betts started his pro club career with Fortitudo Bologna in the Italian A League in the 1998–99 season.
+His European basketball career culminated in winning the EuroCup in 2006 with Spanish side Joventut Badalona and national league titles in Greece with AEK Athens and in Spain with Real Madrid.